midonet/midonet/docs/openstack-lbaasv1.md

 - In MidoNet, members will see the real source IP address of clients, rather than VIP.
 (There's an exception; see "same subnet" case below)

-- Assigning a floating-ip to VIP doesn't work because:
-  - LB is processed before infilter, where floating-ips are implemented.
+- Assigning a floating-ip to VIP doesn't work because LB is processed before infilter, where floating-ips are implemented.
-  - The translator associates floating-ip rules with a MidoNet port, which doesn't exist for VIP ports.

 See [Layer 4 Load Balancing](load_balancing.md) for the underlying mechanism and details.